phalcon/blog/_posts/2013-06-18-phalcon-1-2-beta-1-released.md

 ```

 ### Assets Minification
 [Phalcon\Assets](https://docs.phalcon.io/latest/en/assets) provides built-in minification of Javascript and CSS resources.
-The developer can create a collection of resources instructing the Assets Manager which ones must be filtered and which ones must be​left as they are.
+The developer can create a collection of resources instructing the Assets Manager which ones must be filtered and which ones must beleft as they are.
 In addition to the above, [Jsmin](https://github.com/douglascrockford/JSMin/blob/master/jsmin.c) by Douglas Crockford is now part of the extension offering minification of javascript files for maximum performance.
 In the CSS land, [CSSMin](https://github.com/soldair/cssmin/blob/master/cssmin.c) by Ryan Day is also available to minify css files.

 ```php
 $manager = new Phalcon\Assets\Manager(